Harold Harmsworth, 1st Viscount Rothermere: Press baron

-Rothermere's descendants continue to control the Daily Mail and General Trust.
-Rothermere was an active member of the Sylvan Debating Club, founded by his father.
-He first attended as a visitor in 1882 and later served as treasurer.
+In 1926 Harmsworth sold his magazine concern, Amalgamated Press, and moved into the field of provincial newspaper publishing.
+In 1928 he founded Northcliffe Newspapers Ltd and announced that he intended to launch a chain of evening newspapers in the main provincial cities.
+There then ensued the so-called "newspaper war" of 1928–29, which culminated in Harmsworth establishing new evening papers in Bristol and Derby and gaining a controlling interest in Cardiff's newspapers.
+By the end of 1929, his empire had 14 daily and Sunday newspapers, with a substantial holding in another three.

 In 1930, Rothermere purchased the freehold of the old site of the Bethlem Hospital in Southwark.
 He donated it to the London County Council to be made into a public open space, to be known as the Geraldine Mary Harmsworth Park in memory of his mother, for the benefit of the "splendid struggling mothers of Southwark".